techytish/aws-real-world-projects/README.md

 This is open-source and you may use my code for your implementation.

-Read my article here: :fire: to add
+- Read `Part 1/2` article here :arrow_right: https://medium.com/p/d0ef36e3f81c
+- Read `Part 2/2` article here :arrow_right: https://medium.com/@techytish/integrate-pingdom-microsoft-teams-part-2-2-25119873825f

 :fire: If you are using any documentation please credit my repo/article as source.